Home > About Winedoctor

 How many wines?

 At least 10,000 tasting notes, a figure constantly rising.
+To be honest I have lost count now.
 These notes are the work of one palate, not a tasting team or committee.
 Thanks to my regional focus I know what good Savennières or Sauternes should taste like, and I'm not afraid to judge wines as I see them.
-My notes are fully integrated with Cellar Tracker, and so Cellar Tracker users who subscribe to Winedoctor will be able to find my notes there as well.

 It is not just notes though.
 I have never had much faith in the wine critic who churns out reams of notes but can never be bothered to provide the background information.
 For every domaine I profile I give a detailed history, information on the people, the vineyards and the winemaking philosophies, as well as my personal opinion too.
 And if that isn't enough, I have detailed multi-page wine guides to give even more background information.

-The cost of access to Winedoctor is £45 per annum, equivalent to £3.75 per month.
+There are two subscription options.
+The cost of a full year's access to Winedoctor is £45 per annum, equivalent to £3.75 per month.
 This is payable by credit card in a single annual sum, allowing access to all paywall-protected articles during the period of subscription.
+The fee renews each year, giving you continued access.
+Alternatively, access can be gained by subscribing to Winedoctor Monthly, at a cost of £4.50 per month, a fee which is collected each month giving you continued access.
+In both cases subscriptions can be cancelled at any time.

 Can we try it out?